ramos-iyer/A-simulation-and-optimization-of-the-HS2-line-from-London-to-Birmingham/README.md

 Below are the files and the folders that are part of the project implementation:

-1. x18183239_Project Report.ipynb: Contains the code for the entire project.
+1. Project Report.ipynb: Contains the code for the entire project.
 Does not require any data as the data is generated using python code itself.

 <a id='credits'></a>